Resident Assistant (RA)

 - TWO REFERENCES need to be submitted on your behalf via Google forms

-- Attend the RA Information Session on Friday, January 31st at 7:00pm in Mathers room in Pearsons.
-(HIGHLY RECOMMENDED)
+- Attend the RA Information Session on Thursday, January 29th at 7:00pm in Mathers room in Pearsons.
+(Highly recommended)

-LAPC is available to assist with working on your resume and cover letter.
-After the application deadline, you will be contacted by someone in Residential Life, to give you more information about the interview process, which will occur the weekend of February 22nd-23rd.
-If you have questions about the application or process, please contact the Residential Life Office at firstname.lastname@example.org.
+LAPC is available to assist with working on your resume and cover letter on an individual basis, OR you can attend a LAPC Resume Presentation on 2/4 @ 5:30pm.
+After the application deadline, you will be contacted by someone in Residential Life, to give you more information about the interview process, which will occur the weekend of February 21st and 22nd.
+If you have questions about the application or process, please contact the Residential Life Office at email@example.com.